 - (1) No filing fee is required for appeals in criminal cases.
-The required filing fee for appeals in civil cases shall be paid to the clerk of the trial court at the time of the filing of the notice of appeal. - (2) A person who believes that he or she cannot afford to pay the filing fee may file a request to have the fee waived pursuant to M.R.
+The required filing fee for appeals in civil cases shall be paid to the clerk of the trial court at the time of the filing of the notice of appeal, or pursuant to M.R.E.C.S.
+39 if applicable in the trial court from which the appeal is taken. - (2) A person who believes that he or she cannot afford to pay the filing fee may file a request to have the fee waived pursuant to M.R.
 Civ.
-P. 91.
+P. 91 and M.R.E.C.S.
+39(B) if applicable in the trial court from which the appeal is taken.
 If the request to have the filing fee waived is denied, the party who sought the waiver shall pay the filing fee in full within 7 days after the entry of the order denying the request for waiver of the filing fee, or the appeal shall be dismissed by the trial court. - (d) Transcript Order.
-If an appellant intends to include any portions of the transcript in the record on appeal, that appellant must order those portions either by using the online transcript order form found on the Judicial Branch website, www.courts.maine.gov/maine_courts/transcription/online.html, or by using the official Judicial Branch paper order form. - (1) To use the online transcript order form on the Judicial Branch website, the appellant must
+If an appellant intends to include any portions of the transcript in the record on appeal, that appellant must order those portions either by using the online transcript order form found on the Judicial Branch website, www.courts.maine.gov/programs/oto/index.html, or by using the official Judicial Branch paper order form. - (1) To use the online transcript order form on the Judicial Branch website, the appellant must

-- (A) complete all information required on the online form, including the dates of the proceedings that the appellant wishes to have transcribed; - (B) print the confirmation sheet from the online form; - (C) file the printed confirmation sheet with the notice of appeal; and - (D) serve a copy of the printed confirmation sheet on the other parties. - (2) To use the official Judicial Branch paper transcript order form, the appellant must - (A) complete all required information on the form, including the dates of the proceedings that the appellant wishes to have transcribed; - (B) sign the form; - (C) file the original form with the notice of appeal; and - (D) serve a copy of the form on the other parties. - (e) Insufficient Filing.
+- (A) complete all information required on the online form, including the dates of the proceedings that the appellant wishes to have transcribed; - (B) file the printed confirmation sheet with the notice of appeal; and - (C) serve a copy of the printed confirmation sheet on the other parties. - (2) To use the official Judicial Branch paper transcript order form, the appellant must - (A) complete all required information on the form, including the dates of the proceedings that the appellant wishes to have transcribed; - (B) sign the form; - (C) file the original form with the notice of appeal; and - (D) serve a copy of the form on the other parties. - (e) Insufficient Filing.
 If a notice of appeal or transcript order is not signed, the appeal shall not be accepted for filing.
-If the appeal is not accepted for filing, the trial court clerk shall docket the receipt and return of the non-accepted documents, and then return all documents to the party who filed them.
+If the appeal is not accepted for filing, the provisions of M.R.E.C.S.
+35(D)-(E) shall control if applicable in the trial court from which the appeal is taken.
+If the Maine Rules of Electronic Court Systems do not apply in the trial court, the trial court clerk shall docket the receipt and return of the non-accepted documents, and then return all documents to the party who filed them.
 Documents that are returned to the party who filed them shall not be deemed as filed for the purpose of calculating compliance with time limits.